emojicode/emojicode.github.io/src/reference/packageAPI.md

 the `mark` function actually changes the value of the field to which your references points.

-Below you can see part of the list’s marking function:
+Below you can see part of 🍨’s marking function:

 ```
 void listMark(Object *self){